team55/PokerbotWebclient/README.md

 ####`/libs`

 Contains the libraries that we use for charts etc. We use this folder to seperate them from our custom scripts.
 The top graph uses v1.28 of the [Smoothie](http://smoothiecharts.org) library, which can be found in `Smoothie.js`.
+This file is edited to display the events on the graph.
 The pie charts are created with v1.0.2 of the [ChartJS](http://www.chartjs.org) library which can be found in `Charts.js`.
 Note that this is an older version and updating to a newer one might change some of the syntax.

 ####`/scripts`